max-durnea/HTB_NOTES/Formal Thingies.md

 We use the proof of concept to prove that a vulnerability exists in a way that the developers or administrators can replicate it and test their remediation efforts.
 One of the most common examples used to prove software vulnerabilities is to execute
 <calc.exe> on Windows.

+# Open Source Intelligence (OSINT) is the practice of gathering and analyzing publicly available information to produce actionable intelligence.

+# Principles
+1. There is more than meets the eye.
+Consider all points of view.
+2. Distinguish between what we see and what we do not see.
+3. There are always ways to gain more information.
+Understand the target.